52North/WeatherRoutingTool/docs/source/installation.rst

 Requirements :
 Virtual Environment(venv): A virtual environment is an isolated directory on a computer that contains a specific Python installation, along with its own libraries, scripts, and dependencies.
 It acts as a sandbox, allowing developers to manage project-specificdependencies without conflicting with global system packages or other projects.

-1.A virtual environment is required in Python to isolate project dependencies, preventing version conflicts between libraries.
+1. A virtual environment is required in Python to isolate project dependencies, preventing version conflicts between libraries.

 2. It creates an independent directory containing its own Python executable and packages, allowing different projects to use different versions of the same library.
 It is essential for maintaining clean, reproducible development environments.